MAKEiT Printer Overview

 This menu allows access to basic and advanced maintenance features and firmware settings for the printer.
 Use this menu to change nozzles, adjust speed and acceleration values, and adjust temperature lockouts.
 Please note: adjusting speed, acceleration, and temperature settings from within the Maintenance Menu is for experts only.

-Nozzle Cleaning: This will activate the printer’s nozzle cleaning function, causing the printhead to auto home and then use the wire brush at the back of the print bed to clean the nozzles
+Nozzle Cleaning: Activates the printer’s nozzle cleaning function; the print head will auto-home and then use the wire brush at the back of the print bed to clean the nozzles.

 Nozzle Exchange: Use this function to replace nozzles in the print head, or to clear a clogged nozzle.
-After selecting nozzle exchange, the print head will rise to provide clearance for nozzle access and heat the nozzles to loosen any hardened filament.
+After selecting nozzle exchange, the print head will rise to provide clearance for nozzle access and the nozzles will be heated to loosen any hardened filament.
+The nozzles will be heated to the temperatures chosen in the Filament>Nozzle Temp menu.
 Follow on-screen instructions or check the manual for further documentation.

 Temperature: This menu provides advanced features for temperature monitoring and control, and is only intended for the most expert users.
 For more information try a web search of “marlin firmware temperature settings”.